vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

 Going through line by line, ``| NewCounterMsg msg ->`` add a new union case to our pattern match.
 Basicly telling the function if it get a ``NewCounterMsg msg`` run the following code.

 The next line, ``let (newCounterModel, newCounterCmd) = NewCounter.State.update msg model.newCounter``, create two values ``newCounterModel`` and ``newCounterCmd`` from the result of the function.
+This is our updated model and commands.

-Finally, ``{ model with newCounter = newCounterModel }, Cmd.map NewCounterMsg newCounterCmd`` create a record and call a function on your new values.
-The record and the result of the function is returned to be handled by Elmish.
+Finally, ``{ model with newCounter = newCounterModel }, Cmd.map NewCounterMsg newCounterCmd`` is a tuple containing a clone of model record with the new ``newCounter`` and a new command.
+This is returned as the updated model and command for the application.

+### Running your Program

 Now run ``dotnet fable npm-run start`` and go to [http://localhost:8080/](http://localhost:8080/) and click on the link on the side to see your new page.